filipsteficar/fun-and-grains/README.md

 # Fun&Grains
 Welcome to Fun&Grains.
-We are a vegan blog made with ❤️ in Croatia.
+We are a vegan food blog made with ❤️ in Croatia.

 ## Our Tech Stack
 - Astro